The Priceless Call-to-Action

 Jakob Nielson, Web Usability Expert

-So, why won’t companies put pricing on their websites?
+If pricing curiosity is so powerful, why won’t companies put pricing options on their websites?

-When we open a discussion about using Self-Service Pricing as a Call-to-Action for a B2B company, we almost always get some version of these responses:
+When we open a discussion about using pricing curiosity to acquire customers for B2B companies, we almost always get some version of these responses:

 1) “It’s not done in our industry”